Battle of Gettysburg: Casualties

+Union generals killed were John Reynolds, Samuel K. Zook, and Stephen H. Weed, as well as Elon J. Farnsworth, assigned as brigadier general by Maj.
+Gen. Pleasanton based on his nomination although his promotion was confirmed posthumously, and Strong Vincent, who after being mortally wounded was given a deathbed promotion to brigadier general.
+Additional senior officer casualties included the wounding of Union Generals Dan Sickles (lost a leg), Francis C. Barlow, Daniel Butterfield, and Winfield Scott Hancock.
+Five of seven brigade commanders in Reynolds's First Corps were wounded.
+In addition to Hancock and Brig.
+Gen. John Gibbon being wounded in the Second Corps, three of ten brigade commanders were killed and three were wounded.

 The following tables summarize casualties by corps for the Union and Confederate forces during the three-day battle, according to Busey and Martin.

 Bruce Catton wrote, "The town of Gettysburg looked as if some universal moving day had been interrupted by catastrophe."
 But there was only one documented civilian death during the battle: Ginnie Wade (also widely known as Jennie), 20 years old, was hit by a stray bullet that passed through her kitchen in town while she was making bread.
-Another notable civilian casualty was John L. Burns, a 69-year old veteran of the War of 1812 who walked to the front lines on the first day of battle and participated in heavy combat as a volunteer, receiving numerous wounds in the process.
-Despite his age and injuries, Burns survived the battle and lived until 1872.
+Another notable civilian casualty was John L. Burns, a 69-year-old veteran of the War of 1812 who walked to the front lines on the first day of battle and participated in heavy combat as a volunteer, receiving numerous wounds in the process.
+Though aged and injured, Burns survived the battle and lived until 1872.
 Nearly 8,000 had been killed outright; these bodies, lying in the hot summer sun, needed to be buried quickly.
-Over 3,000 horse carcasses were burned in a series of piles south of town; townsfolk became violently ill from the stench.
+More than 3,000 horse carcasses were burned in a series of piles south of town; townsfolk became violently ill from the stench.
 Meanwhile, the town of Gettysburg, with its population of just 2,400, found itself tasked with taking care of 14,000 wounded Union troops and an additional 8,000 Confederate prisoners.

-Other losses include 3,000–5,000 horses killed.
-Confederates lost over 31–55 battle flags, with the Union possibly having slightly lost less than 40.
+Confederates lost over 31–55 battle flags, with the Union possibly having lost slightly fewer than 40.
+The Confederate battle flags were sent to Washington.

+3,000–5,000 horses were killed.